RhysPollardDevelopment/Fullstack-milestone/README.md

 *  **Profiles app**:
 Stores User information and stripe customer id.
-Also has a property to decide if user has an active subscription or not.
+Also has the property has_active_subscription to decide if user has an active subscription or not.
     Profiles Model

         user = models.OneToOneField(User, on_delete=models.CASCADE)